 High blood pressure/heart disease meds and potassium-rich foods like bananas, potatoes and licorice

 “These drugs have the tendency to increase potassium retention by the body, and elevated potassium concentration in the blood increases the risk for developing irregular heartbeats,” explains Chan.
-People taking ACE inhibitors or ARBs should limit their intake of high-potassium foods like bananas, oranges, avocados, tomatoes, white and sweet potatoes and dried fruits — especially apricots.
+People taking ACE inhibitors or ARBs should limit their intake of high-potassium foods like bananas, oranges, avocados, tomatoes, white and sweet potatoes and dried fruits —, especially apricots.

-“Bottom line, too much or too little potassium in the blood can cause dangerous and life-threatening cardiac side effects,” says Cimperman.
-Black licorice candy, licorice tea, and, of course, licorice root should be avoided while taking these drugs.
+“Bottom line, too much or too little potassium in the blood can cause dangerous and life-threatening cardiac side effects,” says Lisa Cimperman, MS, RDN, LD, medical science liaison for Fresenius Kabi USA, which develops technologies for infusion, transfusion and clinical nutrition.
+Black licorice candy, licorice tea, and, of course, licorice root should be avoided while taking high blood pressure or heart disease drugs.
 And stay away from salt substitutes.
 Many have simply replaced the sodium with potassium.

 Antibiotics & dairy products

-“Dairy products and calcium-rich products decrease the absorption of these antibiotics from the gut, which may lead to treatment failure for infections,” says Chan.
+“Dairy products and other calcium-rich products decrease the absorption of these antibiotics from the gut, which may lead to treatment failure for infections,” says Chan.
 In one study, the absorption of ciprofloxacin was reduced by up to 36% when participants took the drug at the same time as milk or yogurt.
 Other research found that even small amounts of milk that were added to coffee or black tea — containing very little calcium overall — had a major impact on the absorption of tetracycline.

 Statins & grapefruit…or maybe not